Connect with others who understand.

 Joint pain itself is treated in a variety of ways, though there is little research on which treatments are the most effective for endometriosis-related joint pain.
 You may need to work with your doctor to try different strategies before you find what works for you.

-It’s been shown that prolonged stress can perpetuate cortisol dysfunction, which increases widespread inflammation and pain.
+Living with chronic (long-term) pelvic pain from endometriosis can contribute to chronic stress.
+Stress may contribute to inflammation and increased pain sensitivity in some people.
 Reducing stress through activities like cognitive therapy, gentle yoga, or tai chi may be helpful in alleviating chronic pain.

 Managing RA-Associated Joint Pain